-Additionally, failure to reach a satisfactory commercial relationship with key health funds has the potential to impact on the financial performance and operations of Ramsay.
+The majority of Ramsay's revenue in the UK and France is derived from government sources.
+Accordingly, Ramsay has prima facie, significant risk exposure to adverse pricing changes as set by the respective governments.
+Failure to reach a satisfactory outcome with governments has the potential to impact on the financial performance and operations of Ramsay.
 Failure to achieve an acceptable outcome may be because of differences in rates, terms or conditions (including the introduction of different funding models).